sci-ndp/kafka-kraft/README.md

    ln -s ../kafka-kraft-real-certs/certs certs
    ```
    Choose one of:
-   - Use the bundled self-signed dev certs (if you have them).
+   - Use an existing self-signed dev bundle you created.
    - Bring a real cert (see “TLS options” below).
    - Regenerate a self-signed bundle with your domain/IP (see “TLS options”).
 3) Copy env template: